jeremejazz/gospelslides/content/presentations/how-to-be-saved/index.md

 ---

 **C**all Upon the name of the Lord

 ---

+Trust in Jesus Christ as your personal Lord and Savior.

+---
 "For whosoever shall call upon the name of the Lord shall be saved.